MNWani/project-s3/README.md

 ## Deployment

-- This project was uploaded and deployed on Heroku
+- This project was uploaded and deployed on Heroku.